vekexasia/dpos-tools-data/README.md

 - If not, open a new issue (see above)
 - add a comment to the issue specifying the new reward and if you're the pool operator or not.

+#### I'm a developer.
+Can I use your data?

+Yes At every master commit a travis build kicks in and generates JSON and JS data from the yaml source files.
+The artifacts are stored in the [artifacts](https://github.com/vekexasia/dpos-tools-data/tree/artifacts) branch and are accessible through `gitcdn`.

+For example you can get the lisk `pools.json` by using `rawgit.com` services (here)[https://cdn.rawgit.com/vekexasia/dpos-tools-data/artifacts/lisk/pools.json].

 ## Thanks

 Updating and maintaining dpostools is time consuming.
 Consider donating me some coffee.